kubernetes/community/keps/sig-api-machinery/customresources-pruning-and-defaulting.md

 Native Golang based resources do not persist JSON fields which are not part of the Golang structs which are backing them in the API server memory.
 This artifact of the use of typed Golang structs inside of the REST implementation has turned into an API convention.
 Major parts of the Kubernetes depend on this to ensure consistency of data persisted to etcd and returned from the REST API.

-Without consistency of data in etcd, objects can suddenly render unaccessible on version upgrade because unexpected data may break decoding.
+Without consistency of data in etcd, objects can suddenly render unaccessible on version upgrade because unexpected data may break decoding (e.g. in generated, typed clients which are not based on forgiving `unstructured.Unstructured`).
 Even if persisted data has correct format and decodes correctly, having it not gone through validation and admission when it was stored can break cluster-wide invariants.
 For example assume the `privileged: true/false` field is added to a type in Kubernetes version X+1.
 In version X, there is no security check around this.
 So every user could set that flag if we didn’t drop unknown fields.
 When the field is added in X+1, that user suddenly has escalated access (note: on read we do not run admission).
 This is a serious security risk.

 CustomResources are persisted as JSON blobs today (with the exception of `ObjectMeta` which is pruned since Kubernetes 1.11), i.e. we do not drop unknown fields, with the described consequences.
 This proposal is about adding a decoding step named "pruning" into the decoder from JSON to `unstructured.Unstructured` inside the apiextensions-apiserver.
 This pruning step will drop fields not specified in the OpenAPI validation spec, leading to the same persistence semantics as for native types.